Benefits of Using Storage Units for Real Estate Home Staging

 Here are some tips if you want to do, or have done, to stage a home properly:

-Curb Appeal: The first impression of a home is called its “curb appeal.”
+Curb Appeal: The first impression of a home is called its "curb appeal."
 This is what is seen when driving by a home or looking at a photo of the front.
 Ways to improve curb appeal include doing all the landscaping, cutting the lawn, and cleaning up debris.
 If the weather permits, put blossoming flowers in pots to line the walkway to the front door.
 A fresh paint job on the exterior is very nice.
 If you decide to paint, choose a complimentary color palette.
-For example, a light blue-grey for the siding, white for the trim, and burgundy for the front door.
+For example, a light blue-gray for the siding, white for the trim, and burgundy for the front door.

 De-Clutter: Go through the home and label all the things that need to be removed to be put temporarily in a self-storage unit.
 You will want to remove at least 50 percent of the things in order to make the home feel more spacious.
 Be sure to take out anything that is really bulky like big pieces of furniture.